 Dugongs (Indo-Pacific) and manatees (Caribbean) were once plentiful in coral reef lagoons.

-Over the last two or three centuries however, far more extensive hunting, habitat loss, entanglement in fish nets, and coastal pollution have contributed to the rapid decimation of these animals.
-Now threatened with extinction, conservation efforts continue but thus far have seen little success.
+Over the last two or three centuries however, extensive hunting, habitat loss, and coastal pollution have contributed to the rapid decimation of these animals.
+It is feared that they may soon become extinct.

-Among coral reef animals, invertebrates are by far the most diverse and numerous.
-They are the primary builders of coral reefs and an integral part of many aspects of the ecology of coral reef ecosystems.
+Among coral reef animals, invertebrates (animals without "backbones") are by far the most diverse and numerous.
+They are the primary builders of coral reefs and an integral part of almost every aspect of the ecology of coral reef ecosystems.

 Even a summary treatment of what is currently known about the amazing variety of form, life histories, behavior, and ecology of invertebrate animals living in coral reef habitats would fill many volumes, and a great deal remains to be learned in this area.